azrakarakaya1/URLLauncher/README.md

 # URL Launcher

 A simple web-based tool to quickly open URLs in a new browser tab.
-Automatically adds "https://" prefix if missing.
+Automatically adds "https://" if the prefix is missing.

 ![URL Launcher Preview](screenshot.png)